Yakov-Varnaev/OhSheet/README.md

 # OhSheet

+## How to work with branches
+Pull request to master for now.

 ## Stack

-Backend: Django + DRF
+- Backend: Django + DRF
-Database: Postgres
+- Database: Postgres
-Frontend: React + Material
+- Frontend: React + Material

 ## Project Rules